 #7: Drop in Search Engine Rankings could be a Legitimate Harm

-In order to win a defamation lawsuit against a fake-review-posting competitor, plaintiffs must demonstrate harm.
-In some cases, a purposeful drop in search engine rank caused by a competitor could qualify as sufficient harm for the purposes of a lawsuit, because it correlates to client loss.
-This area of the law is still untested and could require an expert to prove.
+To win a defamation lawsuit against a fake-review-posting competitor, plaintiffs must demonstrate harm.
+In some cases, a drop in search engine rank qualifies as sufficient harm for the purposes of a lawsuit, because it correlates to client loss.
+This area of the law is still untested.

 #8: Leave Celebrities and Newscasters Alone

 It’s not OK to deceptively use celebrities’ or news anchors’ pictures without permission.
 In most cases, it’s OK to use royalty free pics of famous people for editorial purposes, but you cannot use them to make it look like they endorse a product, business, or brand.